Bus depots of MTA Regional Bus Operations: Ulmer Park Depot

 The Ulmer Park Depot is located at 2449 Harway Avenue in the neighborhood of Bath Beach, Brooklyn (40.593874°N 73.992079°W).
 The depot fills the block bounded by 25th Avenue, Bay 38th Street (which is closed to the public), Harway Avenue, and Bath Avenue.
 Land for the depot was acquired in 1947, and the facility was constructed in the late 1940s, opening for operation on January 15, 1950.
 It is a single story 118800 sqft steel-framed building with a brick exterior.
 It was rehabilitated in 1983 and 1989.
 This is the only NYCTA depot in Brooklyn to maintain express buses, storing a total of 285 buses.
 Ulmer Park is notable for rebuilding, repairing, and housing NYCT Bus 2185, a MCI express coach which was badly damaged during the September 11 attacks in 2001.
-On June 28, 2020, the B1 bus route converted to an articulated bus route.
+This depot has also been modified to accommodate articulated buses, with the B1 converted as of June 2020.

 The name Ulmer Park is a reference to the Ulmer Park resort, operated by William Ulmer of the William Ulmer Brewery in Bath Beach from 1893 to 1899.